- Quick questions

 5. Connect the wall mounting bracket

-If you used a threaded rod you can now, sit on the mounting plate and connect dome head nuts, to hold it in place.
+If you used a threaded rod you can now, sit on the mounting plate and connect dome head nuts, to hold everything in place.

 If you used a wedge-type anchor or coach screw the mounting plate should already be fixed onto the wall.